drakkr/QSOS/Docs/en/qsos-roadmap_en.md

 % QSOS Roadmap
 % ![Logo](Images/QSOS.png)
-% Last update: 28/01/2013
+% Last update: 2013-01-28

 # QSOS XML Format

 * Add a _highlight_ attribute [_true_|_false_] to the `<comment/>` tags
-    + Used to identified perticular comments to be included in ODP and ODT exports
+    + Used to identified particular comments to be included in ODP and ODT exports

 * Add a `<source/>` tag to `<element/>` to detail source(s) used to score the criteria